St. Peter's Cathedral (Charlottetown): All Souls' Chapel

 Over the years many memorials have been placed in All Souls' Chapel.
 The pews commemorate Mrs. George Hodgson, who died in 1934, and accommodate the living worshippers who, surrounded by the apostles and saints of old, and the faithful departed, complete the scheme of All Souls under the Lordship of Christ in the altar painting.
 Most of the plates commemorate deceased members of the Cathedral congregation, some of them familiar names from the civic and social life of Charlottetown in days gone by.
 One carries a portrait of Ruth Harris (1893 - 1984), a niece of Robert Harris, daughter of his youngest brother Ned, made from Robert's charcoal sketch of her when she was 24.

 The kneelers, made by women of the Cathedral congregation, show the phoenix, a mythical bird supposed to have come back to life after perishing by fire - a symbol of the Resurrection.

 On the organ a Book of Remembrance contains names of deceased members of the Cathedral congregation.

 The Sanctuary Lamp carries a white light, symbolic of Christ's Real Presence in the Blessed Sacrament, and showing that it is reserved nearby.
 Anglican Church teaching affirms Christ's Real Presence in the Sacrament while rejecting Transubstantiation as an explanation of the manner of it.

 Morning Prayer and Evening Prayer are said daily in the Chapel, and the Holy Eucharist is celebrated Tuesdays at 7:30 a.m. and other weekdays (except Mondays) at 10 a.m.
 If Monday is a Holy Day, Evening Prayer is followed by a celebration of the Holy Communion.
 Morning Prayer is said 15 minutes before the Eucharist.
 This daily round of worship and prayer is part of the liturgy or work of the Cathedral.
 The Chapel is open every day for personal prayer and meditation.

-The Book of Common Prayer and The English Hymnal are used in the Chapel.
-Some suppose that there are two Anglican churches, one high and one low.
-This is not so: these are only emphases within the one Church whose official doctrine, as set out in the Canadian Book of Common Prayer (1962), is that of Catholic orthodoxy and antiquity, reformed in the time of Queen Elizabeth I on the basis of the New Testament and the early Church councils.
+The Canadian Book of Common Prayer and The English Hymnal are used in the chapel.